jerishs8/snoop/README.en.md

 # 'ctrl-c' — abort search
 ```
 Found accounts will be stored in '~/snoop/results/nicknames/*/username. {Txt.csv.html}'.
-To access the browser to search results on the Android platform, it is desirable to have root rights.
 csv open in *office, field separator **comma**.

 Destroy **all** search results - delete the directory '~/snoop/results'.